Ford Performance Vehicles: MkII Update

 The FPV range received the updates from the Falcon (FG) MkII range in December 2011, however, the GS sedan and utility received the cosmetic updates from the XR-series.
+In 2012 the Pursuit model was brought back as a limited edition model.

-FPV released the track focused version of the R-spec in 2012, using the current GT with its 335 kW/570 Nm supercharged 5.0-litre V8 engine, creating Australia's fastest accelerating production car.[5]
-It is seen by many as the spiritual successor the famed "HO" series of GT's, that ended with the Ford XY Falcon GT.
-Ford (FPV) however, is reluctant to use the "HO" tag on a modern-day equivalent.
+FPV released the track focused version of the R-spec in 2012, using the current GT with its 335 kW/570 Nm supercharged 5.0-litre V8 engine, creating Australia's fastest accelerating production car.

 The GT-F 351 marked the end for the Ford Falcon GT / FPV GT model lines, the "F" standing for Final, and "351" paying homage to Falcon GTs of the 1960s and 1970s.
 It features a retuned version of the Coyote 5.0 litre V8 to produce 351 kW, with over 400 kW available through over-boost when the conditions allow, the GT-F also gain's the handling upgrades from the R-spec.
 The exterior is identified through black highlights on the mirrors, spoiler and door handles, as well as a unique stripe package including a stripe running over the top of the car.